a place for all to shine and grow!

 All of FUMCN's teachers attend conferences and classes to stay current with educational trends and have taught workshops at State and Midwest levels.

 Ms. Susan is happy to be back at FUMCN after a three year sabbatical in South Africa.
 Originally a FUMCN parent with 4 children attending, she began the FUMCN Young Fives program in 2006.
 This program featured small classes, hands-on learning and field trips throughout the community.
 In 2017, Ms. Susan taught kindergarten in South Africa, finishing as the Team Leader for the kindergarten program.
-Upon returning to the US, she is happy to be back at FUMCN, this time in the role of Lead Teacher.
+Upon returning to the US, she is happy to be back at FUMCN, this time in the role of Program Director and Lead Teacher.
 With a Masters in Education, and a focus on science, Ms. Susan brings a love of the natural world to the classroom.
 This is evident in the former enrichment program, Science Fridays, that explored topics such as rocks, bubbles and pillbugs.
 Ms. Susan has been teaching for over 18 years, in a variety of places: Africa, Alaska, Detroit and Ann Arbor.
 She loves including a diversity of cultures and experiences in the classroom, as well as her personal life.
 In addition to traveling, Ms. Susan enjoys running, hiking, camping and has learned to crochet during the pandemic.

 Ms. Lisa has been an assistant teacher with FUMCN since 2010.
 Prior to staying home full time with her 3 children, Ms. Lisa worked as a Speech-Language Pathologist for over 10 years.
 Most recently, she worked with children on the autism spectrum and with other developmental or neurological disabilities.
 She continues to be particularly interested in social communication and the development of literacy skills (pre-reading) in young children.
 All 3 of Ms. Lisa’s children attended FUMCN with her youngest participating in the Young Fives program prior to her becoming a teacher here.
 The strong emphasis on learning through play and discovery, as well as the community atmosphere of FUMCN, in Ms. Lisa’s opinion, make it an ideal place to work.
 When she is not working, Ms. Lisa enjoys walking, reading, cooking, camping and being with her family and friends.